pyushkevich/crashs/README.md

 # Install crashs (use latest version)
 pip install crashs

 # Check that crashs runs correctly
+python -c 'from crashs.crashs import *'

+# You are now ready to run CRASHS
 python -m crashs
 ```

 ## Installation using Docker
 The CRASHS Docker container is available on DockerHub as `pyushkevich/crashs:latest`.
 Use the command below to download the container.